wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Changelog ==
+= 3.2.3 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
+* Fixed icon position issue
+* Prepared for WordPress 4.1

 = 3.2.2 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
 * Preventing plugin conflicts